ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/signal-slice.md

 ## Sources

 One way to update state is through the use of `sources`.
 These are intended to be used for "auto sources" — as in, observable streams that will emit automatically like an `http.get()`.
-Although it will work with a `Subject` that you `next` as well, it is recommended that you use a **reducer** for these imperative style state updates.
+Although it will work with a `Subject` that you `next` as well, it is recommended that you use an **actionSource** for these imperative style state updates.

 You can supply a source like this: